JavierSanchez-Utges/JSU-CV/rendercv_output/Dr_Javier_Sánchez_Utgés_CV.md

 - Sept 2014 – July 2018
 - Grade: 8.4/10
-- 12-month Erasmus exchange at University of Dundee
+- 9-month Erasmus exchange at University of Dundee
 - Dissertation: *“Methods for the detection and estimation of selection acting upon the genome”*

 # Experience

-## University of Dundee, Research assistant
+## University of Dundee, Postdoctoral Research assistant

 - Mar 2025 – June 2025
 - Dundee, Scotland